Fashion internships aren’t just cups of tea and walking the office dog

-Often time when I speak to talented creatives they share the same sense of dashed hopes, “I still have to fight to get a job despite all my experience” they say.
-It seems like every employer wants you to have experience, but when you’ve actually gotten it, it just isn’t good enough for them!
-Well, there’s an easy way to solve this and it starts off by realising that you may be approaching internships with the wrong mindset – which usually is ‘secure it, do the work and bang it on a CV’ – simple!
+Often time when I speak to talented creatives they share the same sense of dashed hopes, stating “I still have to fight to get a job despite all my experience”.
+It seems like every employer wants you to have the experience, but when you’ve actually secured some, it just isn’t good enough for them!
+Well, there’s an easy way to solve this and it starts by realising that you may be approaching internships with the wrong mindset – which usually is ‘secure it, do the work and bang it on a CV’ – simple!

 IT’S NOT A REAL JOB